 OPT.[...] parameters

 Different methods are available to parameterize the single models (see bm_ModelingOptions and BIOMOD.options.dataset).
-Note that only binary data type is allowed currently.

 • default : only default parameter values of default parameters of the single models functions are retrieved.
 Nothing is changed so it might not give good results.